Can you travel from Alaska to Siberia?

-The easiest, safest and most reasonable way to travel from Alaska to Siberia is by plane.
-After just a one-hour flight, you’ll be exploring the closed region of Chukotka which is cut off from the rest of Russia and, for this reason, has preserved a unique combination of Russian and local Chukchi cultures.
+Given the distance from Russia to Alaska, the easiest, safest and most reasonable way to travel is by plane.
+How long is a flight from Alaska to Russia?
+It takes only an hour, and you can start exploring the closed region of Chukotka which is cut off from the rest of Russia and, for this reason, has preserved a unique combination of Russian and local Chukchi cultures.
 With Bering Air, you can flight from Nome to different destinations in Siberia, such as:

 On the map, you can see four destinations in the Far East to fly to from Nome.

-Bering Air requires a $500 non-refundable deposit when booking a charter to Russia and travelers have to pay the remaining amount two weeks prior to the flight.
+Bering Air requires a $500 non-refundable deposit when booking an Alaska-to-Russia flight and travelers have to pay the remaining amount two weeks prior to the flight.
 You can also book a charter flight with a private pilot on Villiers Private Jet Charter, and some of them also offer the reverse journey.

 However, you’ll need to plan your trip at least two months in advance to prepare your visa, entry invitation as well as entry permission papers if you are going to the closed region of Chukotka.
 Visa issuing could take around two weeks, while getting an invitation might drag on for two additional weeks.

-Another theoretically possible option is crossing the Bering Strait by a ferry.
-But foreigners are unlikely to be granted permission to arrive on the country’s shores by water, so if you still want to pull that off, you’ll have to do so illegally.
+Can you take a boat from Alaska to Russia?
+In theory, it's possible, but foreigners are unlikely to be granted permission to arrive on the country’s shores by water, so if you still want to pull that off, you’ll have to do so illegally.

 However, from time to time the press reports attempts of crossing.
 For example, in 2006 Karl Bushby and Dimitri Kieffer crossed the Bering Strait by foot, but upon arrival to Russia were detained and deported.
 Another attempt was made in 2018 by a 47-year old John Martin.